Patient-centered physical therapy in southern New Hampshire

 -

-Prior to your initial visit, Jason will send you the Connective Wellness Intake Packet, which includes an intake form, medical history record, and all necessary consent forms so he may treat you.
-Here, you'll have an opportunity to tell him more about your current quality of life, how acute and chronic pain are affecting you, and your goals for improvement.
-Jason will read your packet thoroughly in the days leading up to your first meeting to begin to understand your unique physical needs.
+Prior to your initial visit, our team will send you the intake forms and necessary consent forms so our PTs may treat you.
+Here, you'll have an opportunity to tell our PTs more about your current quality of life, how acute and chronic pain are affecting you, and your goals for improvement.
+They will read your forms thoroughly in the days leading up to your first meeting to begin to understand your unique physical needs.

 Expect to spend 1.5 hours together at your initial visit.
-You and Jason will have a chance to go over your packet to clarify any information, and he will conduct a thorough baseline evaluation to determine the appropriate plan of treatment.
-At the end of your visit, Jason will discuss with you your recommended individualized treatment plan, including frequency of in-person visits, at-home exercises, and suggestions for other lifestyle modifications to facilitate your work together.
+You and your PT will have a chance to go over your intake information to clarify any information, and they will conduct a thorough baseline evaluation to determine the appropriate plan of treatment.
+At the end of your visit, they will discuss with you your recommended individualized treatment plan, including frequency of in-person visits, at-home exercises, and suggestions for other lifestyle modifications to facilitate your work together.

 At each subsequent visit, you can expect to spend 45 minutes to one hour together working toward your goals.